enazoe/yolo-tensorrt/README.md

 detector.detect(mat_image, res)
 ```

-## How to use yolo-trt as DLL or SO libraries
+## Build and use yolo-trt as DLL or SO libraries

 ### windows10